yousaiditchewie/yousaiditchewie-v2/src/pages/blog/short-story-long.md

 Freelance musicians need to learn how to turn the internet into their music venue.
 When they do, they can turn their audience into customers and life-long fans.

 If you’ve read this far, thank you.
 Subscribe to my weekly newsletter if you want to go further.
-I’ll dive deeper into how creating content is a powerful tool that can help musicians turn their creativity into income.
+I’ll dive deeper into how the discipline of creating content can help musicians turn their creativity into income.